 Ashes to Lords — Australia

 "Of all God's creatures, the only ones with no evolutionary purpose are the wasp, the leopard seal and the Australian."The UK has a very good relationship with the Land Down Under, in a Vitriolic Best Buds manner.
 There is much gentle mocking of each other's customs and a fierce cricketing rivalry that is the most watched international cricketing contest in the UK.
 If there's any nationality that can expect a universally positive welcome in Britain (outside of an Ashes year) it's the Aussies.
 Australia is also renowned amongst many Brits to be the most British 'foreign' nation in the world, as the Aussies share the style of humour enough to laugh at British jokes and the British laugh at theirs.
 Generally it is regarded as a 'sunny England'Note and a prime holiday location (minus the local wildlife, of course).
 The beer is okay, too.
 The relationship hasn't always been so bright, however, even when Australia was under British Dominionship: anti-Empire sentiments existed since at least 1854, and even before then there were certain resentments against newer British settlers from those who were born in the colonies.
 Other events along the way (the execution of Breaker Morant, the failure of the Gallipoli landings, and Churchill's perceived abandonment of Australia to the Japanese while Australian soldiers were still required to fight in North Africa) certainly didn't help this.
-Despite this, the two nations share a very close bond, so much so that even Australian Republicans love England and the royal family (they maintain that they're only sticking around for Liz).
+Despite this, the two nations share a very close bond.
+Although Australia has long had a relatively enthusiastic Republican movement, that is more a result of strongly-held democratic ideals rather than anti-British sentiment.

 Beefeaters vs Beefeaters — Argentina